ChrisioGwaan/java-mats/java-prac/src/chapter06/c6-note.md

 ```

 Since each element contains multiple variables belongs to Food class,
-that's why we need an instance to access them
+that's why we need an instance to access them.

-Assume the instance is exam1, `exam1.getFoodName();` in Food class getter method
+Assume the instance is exam1, `exam1.getFoodName();` to get the food name in Food class getter method.

 Q2: ?